 Go!
 Running Tours Perth have competed in this marathon in past years and enjoyed some success and challenges (oxygen at the end!) in completing the event; but it is worth the effort to finish this magical distance when you cross that finish line to cheering from friends, family and spectators!

-Up until 2018 this event has been organised by the WAMC, but this year it has been handed over to the Perth Running Festival who support the charity – The Harry Perkins Institute of Medical Research.
-The event will be a road race and finish in Optus Stadium where you will get a rare opportunity to finish in our magnificent stadium on the shores of the Swan River.
+Up until 2018 this event has been organised by the WAMC, but last year it was incorporated into the Perth Running Festival who support the charity – The Harry Perkins Institute of Medical Research.
+The event is a road race and finishes in Optus Stadium where you will get a rare opportunity to finish in our magnificent stadium on the shores of the Swan River.